1. AICEP Commitment

 Right of access: right to obtain information about the processing of your data and its respective characteristics (namely the type of data, processing purpose, to whom your data may be communicated, storage periods and which type of data supply is mandatory or optional).

-Right of Restriction: a right enabling you to suspend the processing or to restrict processing to certain categories of data or purposes.
+Right to Restriction of processing : a right enabling you to suspend the processing or to restrict processing to certain categories of data or purposes.

-Right of Opposition: right allowing you to oppose certain purposes and provided there are no legitimate interests prevailing over your interests.
+Right to Object: right allowing you to oppose certain purposes and provided there are no legitimate interests prevailing over your interests.
 One of the examples of this right regards the opposition to direct marketing purposes.